• Skip to content

 Why you might need help with baby sleep and toddler sleep

-So if your baby isn’t settling or sleeping well, your baby might not be getting the sleep they need for health and development.
+But sometimes babies and toddlers don’t settle or sleep well.
+This means they might not be getting the sleep they need for health and development.

-You’re probably not getting enough sleep either.
-You need sleep for your health and wellbeing.
+And if your child isn’t sleeping well, you’re probably not getting enough sleep either.
+You also need sleep for your health and wellbeing.
 And your child is more likely to grow, develop and thrive when you’re physically, emotionally and mentally well.

 Who can help you with baby sleep and toddler sleep

-To get help with your baby’s sleep, you can talk to:
+To get help with your child’s sleep, you can talk to:

 How professionals can help with baby sleep and toddler sleep